onaci/leaflet-point-animator/README.md

 e.g. scrubbing through 60MB of GeoJSON:
 ![Screenshot](/screenshots/keyframes.gif?raw=true)

-If you don't have a lot of points, and require more flexibility + interactivity you should check out: [leaflet-temporal-geojson](https://github.com/onaci/leaflet-temporal-geojson) instead.
+If you don't have a lot of points, and require more flexibility (e.g. support for polygons) + interactivity you should check out: [leaflet-temporal-geojson](https://github.com/onaci/leaflet-temporal-geojson) instead.

 ## install
 ```shell